PrincetonUniversity/lucid/readme.md

 ### Run the interpreter

-Run the interpreter (in the lucid_production docker container) with `./lucid.sh interpret <lucid program name>`.
+Run the interpreter with `./lucid.sh interpret <lucid program name>`.
 The interpreter type checks your program, then runs it in a simulated network defined by a specification file.

 Try it out with the tutorial program, `histogram.dpt`:
 ```